gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 Current language selection solutions also don't cater for the needs or unregistered readers, who are the majority of the people visiting Wikimedia projects.
 That issue will have to be addressed at some point if we want to reach a truly global audience.

 Another challenge with language selection is the interface you provide the user with to make their choice, i.e. the actual "selector".
 It is not obvious what design is the best and allows the user to select the language they want in the most efficient manner.
-This will be the topic of my next article.
+This will be the topic of :doc:`my next article, about language selectors <universal-language-picker>`.

-.. [#] As a sidenote, the *uselang* method has also been `diverted from its    original purpose <http://commons.wikimedia.org/wiki/MediaWiki:UploadForm.js/Documentation>`__    to hack a Javascript-enhanced upload form at Wikimedia Commons.

-.. [#] For techies: the ``Accept-Language`` header.

-.. [#] This is getting confusing, I know.
-I'm doing my best, believe me.

-.. [#] See `Meta-Wiki's Commons.js JavaScript file <https://meta.wikimedia.org/wiki/MediaWiki:Common.js>`_, section *Implements language selection for multilingual elements*.